kumaripriyankasingh/terraform-google-bigquery/modules/data_warehouse/tutorial.md

 ---
 **Navigate to Data Warehouse module directory**

-Open your terminal and change the working directory to the `modules/data_warehouse` directory using the `cd` command:
+Use the following command to change the working directory to the `modules/data_warehouse`:
 ```bash
 cd modules/data_warehouse
 ```